 Day 2: Santiago | Private Chilean Wine Sampling

 Meet your guide this morning and embark on a city tour that offers a complete look at Santiago’s most important areas along with beautiful panoramic views.
 A short ride brings you to the Mercado Central and a chance to view the colorful local marketplace before taking a short walk to Plaza de Armas, the city’s most famous square.
 Tour the beautiful surrounding buildings, including the impressive Metropolitan Cathedral.
 Nearby visit the Museum of pre-Hispanic Art and afterward continue to the administrative part of the city where you see Palacio de Moneda Presidential Palace.
 Ride like the local Santiaguinos on their famed metro subway from the Plaza de Armas to the Fine Arts Museum built in the neo-classical style.
 Depart the city for a visit to the local wine country.
-Visit the De Martino winery for a private sampling.
-The winery was founded by Pietro De Martino Pascualone, an Italian immigrant who arrived in Chile over 80 years ago.
-His winery soon gained a reputation for quality and remains a family enterprise.
-Enjoy lunch and learn about Chilean cuisine from a local chef on a Chef’s Table experience.
+Visit the Odfjell Winery winery for a tour of the vineyards and a sampling of the organic and biodynamic wines produced here.
+Tour the winery where each stage of the winemaking process is explained while learning about organic and biodynamic farm management.
+Afterward enjoy a Chef’s Table experience with a delicious lunch served by the vineyard’s chef.
 Return to the hotel where your evening is at leisure.

 The Ritz-Carlton, Santiago | Meals: B L

 Day 3: Frutillar | Legacy of the German Settlers